parhamIH/parhamIH/README.md

 # Hi there, I'm Parham Ilaghi! 👋

-I'm a Computer Science student at Islamic Azad University in Iran, passionate about technology and programming.
+I'm a Computer Science student at Islamic Azad University->(aiu) in Iran, passionate about technology and programming.

 ## 🔧 Technologies & Tools